Apply to Become a Student

 Step 4: Offers & enrolment

-A decision is made by the centre as soon as reasonably possible (normally within 3-4 weeks).
+A decision is made by the centre as soon as reasonably possible.
 The student is sent an offer letter from the supervisor, and a studentship offer letter from the centre.

 Upon signing the offer letters the student commits to the programme.
 An official offer letter is sent by their university, and when this is returned, the enrolment process begins, usually in the last week of September.
 The programme starts in late September with an induction week, held in both Cambridge and London.